-The ANC\DETECT output flag available on the I/O output pin (see Programmable Multi-Function Outputs on page 57) can be used to determine the length of the ancillary data extracted and when to begin reading the extracted data from memory.
+The application layer can use the ANC\DETECT output flag available on the I/O output pin (see Programmable Multi-Function Outputs on page 56) to determine the length of the ancillary data extracted and when to begin reading the extracted data from memory.
 Recall that ANC\DETECT is HIGH whenever ancillary data has been detected.